panyeroa1/eburon-v02srcd/README.md

-# Eburon Realty - Home Management Platform
+# Eburon Estate - Home Management Platform

 A comprehensive dual-portal property management system built for modern real estate operations in Belgium.
 Features an Admin Portal for property managers and a Client Portal for property seekers with AI-powered voice search.